 Philharmonia West rehearses on Mondays (September through early May) from 6:30 – 8:00pm at Edina Senior Center, 5280 Grandview Square, Edina.

 Philharmonia’s repertoire is primarily first position, and students must know detaché and staccato bow strokes.
-Repertoire highlights for fall 2017 includes:
+Repertoire highlights for spring 2018 include:

 GTCYS commits to providing an inspiring and comprehensive musical experience to transform students musically, personally, and socially.
 This means engaging the best conductors and sectional coaches, carefully curating musical selections for the best educational experience, performing in high quality venues, sharing music with diverse audiences, providing clear and consistent communications, promoting a welcoming and supportive environment, and putting students first.

 In return, we ask students and parents for their commitment:

 - Pay annual tuition and retreat fees: $695 full-year tuition, plus $100 retreat fee.
 Need-based scholarships are available, see below.

 - Note: tuition represents half the actual cost to participate and the remainder is subsidized by tax-deductible contributions.
 GTCYS does NOT ask families to participate in door-to-door fundraising activities.

 - Practice GTCYS music 10 minutes daily and come prepared to rehearsals; see the Attendance Policy for details.